 - Plan the organizational structure of the new project.
 What are the staffing requirements?
 How many workers are needed?
 What other resources are needed?

-- Prepare an opening day balance: expenses, revenue?
+- Prepare an opening day balance of projected expenses and revenue

-- Review and analyze the points of vulnerability that are internal to the project and can be controlled or else eliminated.
+- Review and analyze the points of vulnerability that are internal to the project and that can be controlled or eliminated.

 - Decide whether to go on with the plan/project.